Gabbro: Uses

 Gabbro often contains valuable amounts of chromium, nickel, cobalt, gold, silver, platinum, and copper sulfides.
 For example, the Merensky Reef is the world's most important source of platinum.

 Gabbro is known in the construction industry by the trade name of black granite.
 However, gabbro is hard and difficult to work, which limits its use.

 The term "indigo gabbro" is used as a common name for a mineralogically complex rock type often found in mottled tones of black and lilac-grey.
 It is mined in central Madagascar for use as a semi-precious stone.
 Indigo Gabbro can contain numerous minerals, including quartz and feldspar.
 Reports state that the dark matrix of the rock is composed of a mafic igneous rock, but whether this is basalt or gabbro is unclear.

+Associated soils

+The plagioclase and mafic minerals of gabbro weather more readily than the potassium feldspar, muscovite mica and free quartz common to granitic rock.
+Shrink-swell clay is a common weathering product of gabbro.
+Unfavourably high magnesium-to-calcium ratio, excessive amounts of toxic metals (iron, nickel, chromium, cobalt) and lack of nitrogen, phosphorus and potassium are other factors which reduce the desirability of gabbro soils for gardening in the Sierra Nevada foothills of California.
+In the southeastern United States Piedmont, soils on gabbro and other mafic rock have been seen as productive, although the stickiness inherent to their clay gives rise to the terms "gummy land" or "push land".